-This statement sets out the disclosures required under the Code as they apply to Union Bank UK plc for the twelve month period to 31 December 2018
+This statement sets out the disclosures required under the Code as they apply to Union Bank UK plc for the twelve month period to 31 December 2019

-At 31 December 2018 the Company qualifies as a Proportionality Level 3 firm under the Code.
+At 31 December 2019 the Company qualifies as a Proportionality Level 3 firm under the Code.

-The Bank's BR&PC is responsible for the implementation of the Code and the annual review of the Bank's adherence to it.
-The Committee comprises six non-executive directors comprising of the Chairman, two other independent non- executive directors and three non-executive directors nominated by the shareholder from the parent bank.
+The Bank's Board Remuneration and People Committee (BR&PC) is responsible for the implementation of the Code and the annual review of the Bank's adherence to it.
+The Committee comprises six non-executive directors comprising of the Chairman, two other independent non- executive directors (INEDS) and three non-executive directors nominated by the shareholder from the parent bank.
 The non-executive directors are regarded as being independent of the Bank and also to possess the necessary skill, experience and sound judgement necessary to demonstrate that decisions taken are consistent with the Bank's financial situation and future prospects.

 Members of executive management attend BR&PC meetings for the purpose of briefing the Committee.
-The Bank's head of Human Resources also attends the meetings of the Committee.
+The Bank's head of Human Resources also attends the meetings.

-The BR&PC has reviewed the Company's Remuneration Policy Statement for the financial year ended 31 December 2018 to ensure compliance with the Code.
+The BR&PC has reviewed the Company's Remuneration Policy Statement for the financial year ended 31 December 2019 to ensure compliance with the Code.